-Uncivil dialogue in Canada is alive and well, if only as indicated by the nature of the statements and conversations that take place in the comments’ section of online news articles related to Indigenous Peoples.
-The consistent vitriolic statements on some items on CBC Aboriginal online news unit caused the editor to temporarily shut down the comment section.
+Uncivil dialogue in Canada is alive and well, if only as indicated by the nature of the statements and conversations that take place in the comments section of online news articles related to Indigenous Peoples.
+The consistent vitriolic statements on some items on CBC Indigenous online news unit caused the editor to temporarily shut down the comment section.

 Even our blog, which does not receive nearly the same number of visitors as CBC Aboriginal, draws uncivil dialogue.
 Our goal is to offer factual information that informs readers.
 However, a few of the articles deal with topics that some non-Indigenous Canadians would rather not read/hear/know about.
 It brings to mind the Jack Nicholson quote “You can’t handle the truth!” from the movie “A Few Good Men”.

-Our article on “21 Things You May Not Know About the Indian Act” has drawn the most comments, and some quite lengthy discussions between readers.
-Some are misinformed, some are full of hate, some are appreciative of the knowledge about the colonial attempts of assimilation.
+Our article, 21 Things You May Not Know About the Indian Act, has drawn the most comments and some quite lengthy discussions between readers.
+Some are misinformed, some are full of hate, and some are appreciative of the knowledge about the colonial attempts at assimilation.
 Some are painful memories of being in a residential school.

-So what do you do if you find yourself in a situation where someone is “sharing” their views and you know them to based on untruths, myths and misconceptions?
-In this article, Aboriginal Issues and politeness - what should we do?
+So what do you do if you find yourself in a situation where someone is “sharing” their views and you know them to be based on untruths, myths and misconceptions?
+In the article, Aboriginal Issues and Politeness - What Should We Do?
 I tell the story of a good friend who encountered this situation at a dinner party and how he responded.

 I’m not saying you should always respond the way my friend did because in some situations it just may not be safe.

 Here are some suggested responses to a situation in which uncivil dialogue and remarks are being made: